bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Use `react-redux` to Manage a List of Messages**

-  - :pencil: 1: Getting started with React-Redux
+  - :blue_book: 1: Getting started with React-Redux
-  - :pencil: 2: Create a controlled input and a submit button on a form which updates an array in local `state`
+  - :blue_book: 2: Create a controlled input and a submit button on a form which updates an array in local `state`
-  - :pencil: 3: Create a Redux store and actions that can lift this `state` out of the React component
+  - :blue_book: 3: Create a Redux store and actions that can lift this `state` out of the React component
-  - :pencil: 4: Use `Provider` to wrap our React Component so it can connect to Redux
+  - :blue_book: 4: Use `Provider` to wrap our React Component so it can connect to Redux
-  - :pencil: 5: Write `mapStateToProps`
+  - :blue_book: 5: Write `mapStateToProps`
-  - :pencil: 6: Write `mapDispatchToProps`
+  - :blue_book: 6: Write `mapDispatchToProps`
-  - :pencil: 7: Introduce `connect`
+  - :blue_book: 7: Introduce `connect`
-  - :pencil: 8: Use `connect` to connect `state` and `dispatch` to React
+  - :blue_book: 8: Use `connect` to connect `state` and `dispatch` to React
   - :pencil: 9: Refactor local state out of our React Component and replace with Redux
   - :pencil: 10: Review and Moving Forward